rshnn/multithread-bank-system/README.md

         Server Message: Please enter a command:

-## Testcase 9: Functionality of Credit and Debit
+## Test Case 9: Functionality of Credit and Debit

+This test case exercises the proper functions of the credit and debit commands.
+A client can always credit to an account.
+A client can only debit from an account if sufficient funds are available.

 __Server__